Prashantk2628/Campus-Course-Records-Manager-CCRM/CCRM/README.md

 4. Import the CCRM project:
   File → Import → Existing Projects into Workspace

-*Tip: Add screenshots for each step as needed.*

 ---

 ## 🗺 Syllabus Topics Mapped to Code